MathSquared/how-to-testify/guide.md

 **Time limits** are strictly enforced.
 If the timer goes off, ask the chair if you may finish your sentence or your thought.
 Going beyond that will just make the chair mad at you and take time away from others who also want to testify.

 After you testify, legislators may ask you **questions**.
 Answer them honestly and as well as you can.
 It's OK if you don't know the answer to something.
-If you'd like, you can offer to look it up after the hearing and contact their office with your results.
+If a legislator asks you a question you don't know, you can optionally offer to look it up after the hearing and contact their office with your results.
 If you do make such a commitment, follow through as soon as possible.

 ### When you're done